Things to do in Boston Spa, West Yorkshire

 Boston Spa has about 4,000 local residents who are served by an enviable range of local shops.

-The village centre has several banks, a post office, library, service station, a butcher, hardware store, off-licence and a supermarket.
+The village centre has several banks, a post office, library, service station, butcher, hardware store, off-licence and a supermarket.

 There are three pubs in Boston Spa: the Crown Hotel, the Admiral Hawke and the typically named Fox and Hounds.